 Both call the new function TStrend to fit the polynomial, and this in turn calls Kendl1 (based on the Press et al. 1989 function) to calculate tau.
+This behaviour can be switched as follows in of 4

 This behaviour can be switched as follows in cf4